 User-friendliness and accessibility are also a big part of assessing social media plugins.
 If you or your visitors can’t get a social share button to work properly, then you’re missing out on reaching more people for your business.

-11 best WordPress social media plugins in 2020
+11 best WordPress social media plugins

 Without further ado, here’s our list of the best WordPress social media plugins available today: